GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

 # Contributing guidelines

 Learn how the VERSE team develops the toolchain and how you can contribute.
+Before you start, please review the [code of conduct](CODE_OF_CONDUCT.md).
+Note that this repository uses [git submodules](https://github.blog/2016-02-01-working-with-submodules/), don't forget to run `git submodule update --init` after cloning the repository.

 ## Start here